Committee on Jewish Law and Standards

 חושן משפט- Hoshen Mishpat - financial responsibility, business, and public responsibility.

-We are excited to launch our new searchable CJLS Teshuvot Database.
-You will now be able to search through over 350 teshuvot by title, Shulhan Arukh categories and subcategories, authors and even text directly from the teshuvot.
-We hope this will make it much easier to find what you are looking for.
+Here is our searchable CJLS Teshuvot Database.
+You can search through over 350 teshuvot by title, Shulhan Arukh categories and subcategories, authors and even text directly from the teshuvot.
 Please be in touch with our CJLS secretary Max Buchdahl if you have any questions.

-The Vaad Halakhah of the Rabbinical Assembly of Israel also publishes teshuvot [click for link].
+The Vaad Halakhah of the Rabbinical Assembly of Israel also publishes teshuvot.

-The CJLS has also prepared a number of study guides, which can be accessed here
+The CJLS has prepared a number of study guides, which can be accessed here.

-The CJLS has launched an exciting program, the International Seminar for Halakhic Study, a movement-wide day on which Conservative/Masorti congregations, communities, and schools will come together to study a specific teshuvah of the CJLS.
+In 2018 CJLS launched the International Seminar for Halakhic Study, a movement-wide day on which Conservative/Masorti congregations, communities, and schools will come together to study a specific teshuvah of the CJLS.

 View the materials from previous seminars here: